Monday, December 23, 2024

 Scientists convince: water in which toxic substances were discovered as a result of the explosion of the Kakhovka hydroelectric power station is extremely dangerous for human consumption.

-Since we investigated toxic substances, the presence of these toxic substances indicates that it is dangerous to use this water.
+Since we examined toxic substances, the presence of these toxic substances indicates that it is dangerous to use this water.
 At the very least, you definitely shouldn’t swim.
 And you definitely shouldn’t drink ,” notes the acting director.
 Director of UkrNTsEM Viktor Komorin .

 Experts took samples of water and bottom sediments.
 The results were shocking: the standards for almost every indicator were exceeded.